containerbuildsystem/osbs-docs/docs/users.rst

 specify either koji N-V-R or build ID for the image build you want to create a source container image for.

+When koji build is using lookaside cache, that may include all sort of things about which we can't get any information, in that case source container build will fail.

 Under the hood the BSI_ project is used to generate source images from sources identified and collected by OSBS.
 Please note that BSI script must be